 Advocating passionately for clients injured by commercial vehicles

 When 18-wheelers collide with other vehicles, the consequences are often devastating.
 The sheer size of these beasts can keep them from stopping in time; add in driver negligence and error, and the results can be catastrophic.

-If you or your loved one has suffered an injury because of a collision with a tractor-trailer or other large commercial truck, the Knoxville truck accident lawyers at Banks and Jones want to fight aggressively for your rightful compensation.
+If you or your loved one has suffered an injury because of a collision with a tractor-trailer or other large commercial truck, the Knoxville truck accident lawyers at Banks & Jones want to fight aggressively for your rightful compensation.
 If you lose a loved one in a tractor-trailer accident, our firm is here to support you throughout the wrongful death claim process.
-Our legal team is highly qualified, confident and skilled — and we tackle tough cases in court every day.
-Moreover, if you’ve retained incompetent counsel in the past, our attorneys may have success where others have failed.
+Our legal team is highly qualified, confident, and skilled — and we tackle tough cases in court every day.
+Moreover, if you’ve retained incompetent counsel in the past, our injury attorneys may have success where others have failed.

 Which Knoxville roads have the most truck accidents?

 Commercial trucks can be found all over Knoxville.
 Smaller box trucks, like delivery vehicles or garbage trucks, drive all throughout the city.
 Semis, however, will largely stick to larger thoroughfares and interstates.
 Our team of Knoxville truck accident lawyers help people who have been injured in auto accidents with commercial vehicles on highways like:

 What are the causes of truck accidents in East Tennessee?

 Having handled many trucking accident cases in Knoxville, our fearless legal team is focused on obtaining just compensation for trucking accident victims and their families.
 We regularly represent clients who suffer injuries due to the following types of negligent, careless, or reckless errors: